 Therefore, the following cycle is a write cycle.
 During the write cycle, the set reset latch will be turned off, forcing the following cycle to be a readout cycle.

-The system must allow about 600 ns for each cycle to be completed and also must hold the SAR (address lines) active for both cycles.
-(Figure 2-12 shows the cycle timings.)
+The system must allow a minimum of 600 ns for each cycle to be completed and also must hold the SAR (address lines) active for both cycles.
+(Figure 2-19 shows the cycle timings.)